 What research approach you will adopt

 Do not overcomplicate the format of your proposal.
-Keep it simple and so the readers will remain engaged.
+Please keep it simple, and so the readers will remain engaged.
 The following are the fundamental focal points that must be included.

 Title of your dissertation

-Research aim: The overall purpose of the study should be clearly stated in terms of the broad statements of the desired outcomes.
-Try and paint the picture of your research with an emphasis on what you wish to achieve as a researcher.
+Research aim: The study's overall purpose should be clearly stated in terms of the broad statements of the desired outcomes.
+Try and paint the picture of your research emphasising what you wish to achieve as a researcher.

-Remember that literature research is all about giving credit for the work other authors have done on a similar topic.
+Remember that literature research is all about giving credit for other authors' work on a similar topic.

-Research Methods & Techniques: Depending on your research topic you might be required to conduct empirical research to satisfy the objectives of the study.
+Research Methods & Techniques: Depending on your research topic, you might be required to conduct empirical research to satisfy the study's objectives.
 Empirical research uses primary data such as questionnaires, interview data, and surveys to collect.

-On the other hand, if your dissertation is to be based on secondary (non-empirical) data then you can simply stick to the existing literature in your area of study.
+On the other hand, if your dissertation is based on secondary (non-empirical) data, you can stick to the existing literature in your area of study.
 Clearly state the merits of your chosen methods of research under the methodology section.

-Expected Results: As you explore the research topic and analyse the data in the previously published papers, you will begin to build your expectations around the potential outcomes of the study.
+Expected Results: As you explore the research topic and analyse the data in the previously published papers, you will begin to build your expectations around the study's potential outcomes.
 List those expectations here.

-Project Timeline: Let the readers know exactly how you plan to complete all parts of the dissertation project within the timeframe allowed.
+Project Timeline: Let the readers know exactly how you plan to complete all the dissertation project parts within the timeframe allowed.
 You might want to learn more about Microsoft Project and Gantt Charts to create easy to follow and high-level project timelines and schedules.

-You cannot read everything related to your topic – Although the practice to read as much material during this stage is rewarding, it is also imperative to understand that it is simply impossible to read everything that concerns your research.
+You cannot read everything related to your topic.
+Although the practice to read as much material during this stage is rewarding, it is also imperative to understand that it is impossible to read everything that concerns your research.